Skip to Content

 Note: This page contains affiliate links.
 If you purchase a product through these links, your cost will be the same but The Scramble will receive a small commission.
 I only link to products I personally use, trust, and love.
 If you want to learn more, please check out my disclosure page.
 Thanks for your support!

-So we wanted to share some of our favorite healthy lunch ideas for teens (or kids of any age).
+So, I wanted to share some of our favorite healthy lunch ideas for teens (or kids of any age).
 Pair any of these with a piece of fruit, yogurt and/or a cheese stick, and water in a reusable bottle and they’ll be good to go!

 Equipment Matters